Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 • Conservation-area restrictions on visibility and noise

-• Listed-building consent for external or internal changes
+• Listed-building consent requirements

 • Mixed insulation levels in period homes

-• Neighbour proximity and noise limits
+• Close neighbour proximity and noise compliance

 Before specifying a heat pump, we assess: